top of page

 Why Hike the Willis Palms Loop Trail

 Hiking the Willis Palms Trail is not about conquering a summit or testing your endurance.
-It’s about taking the time to look a round and appreciate the environment.
+It’s about taking the time to look around and appreciate the environment.
 It’s about noticing how geology and water come together to create beauty in this unexpected location.

 This impressive trail showcases the finest aspects of desert hiking and palm oases: